infinit/elle/readme.md

 ## Getting Elle.

-To download the sources and build Elle by yourself, you can just get it from GitHub by running the following commands.
+To download sources and build Elle by yourself, you can just get them from GitHub by running the following commands.

 ```bash
 git clone https://github.com/infinit/elle --recursive # Clone elle and its submodules.